Skip to main content

 • Stable URLs and go/links

-• Glean assigns a stable URL for every piece of interactive content, with an option to attach a human-friendly go/link (for example, go/your_app).
+• Glean assigns a stable URL for every interactive artifact, with an option to attach a human-friendly go/link (for example, go/your_app).

 • Discovery across Glean

-• Interactive content is visible in Glean search, alongside other important work outputs.
+• Interactive artifacts are visible in Glean search, alongside other important work outputs.

 • Context jump-back (for editors)

-• Editors can jump from the published interactive content back to the originating Canvas/chat to see how it was created and continue iterating.
+• Editors can jump from the published interactive artifact back to the originating Canvas/chat to see how it was created and continue iterating.

 Step 1: Create in Canvas

-Start in Glean Canvas as you would for any content type: ask Assistant to generate an HTML walkthrough, mini-app, or visualization, or paste in existing HTML and refine it with Assistant.
+Start in Glean Canvas as you would for any content type: ask Glean to generate an HTML walkthrough, mini-app, or visualization, or paste in existing HTML and refine it with Glean.

 Step 2: Preview